kmattioli/mind/README.md

 - **tile_start**: the start position of the reference sequence, 0-based
 - **tile_end**: the end position of the reference sequence, 0-based

-I’ve left 4 of my example files in the `data/` directory for you to peruse.
+I’ve left some of my example files in the `data/` directory for you to peruse.
 Just ignore any columns that I haven’t mentioned here, as you don’t need those to run MIND.

 #### Paths file